- Contact Us

 - Contact a workers’ comp lawyer.
 A knowledgeable lawyer can help you document your injuries and complete and submit Form 18 to the NCIC.
 A knowledgeable workers’ compensation lawyer in Wilmington can also help you appeal a denied claim.

-Our Wilmington Workers’ Compensation Lawyers Are Ready to Help You
+Our Worker’s Compensation Lawyers in Wilmington Are Ready to Help You

 At Poisson, Poisson & Bower, PLLC, our Board-Certified workers’ compensation specialists know what it takes to help injured workers fight for the full benefits they are entitled to receive.
 If you were hurt on the job in Wilmington, call or reach us online today for a free and confidential case evaluation.